Introducing Edgio Applications v7Find out what's new.

 3. From the left pane, click Realtime Log Delivery.

-4. Click + New Log Delivery Profile and then select either CDN, WAF, Rate Limiting, or Bot.
+4. Click + New Log Delivery Profile and then select either CDN, WAF, Rate Limiting, Bot, or Cloud Functions.

 2. From the Profile Name option, assign a name to this log delivery profile.